den1523/withdrawal-of-funds/README.md

 # withdrawal-of-funds
-Form of withdrawal of funds from the account
+Testing the form for withdrawing funds from the account on the page https://groall.noda.pro/test_qa .

+Writing test cases.

+Description of found bugs.